Lucy Green, Thyroid Thrivers

 I was diagnosed as epileptic and put on medication; the result was multiple seizures a day.
 I was not epileptic.
 Months of tests followed and the eventual conclusion was that I might be hypoglycemic.
 At 19, I moved to Manchester, England, to start University.
 Having never lived in a cold climate, it came as a shock.
 My seizures increased and I was numb with the cold, so much so that I got frostbite on my toes one winter.
 Occasionally, a Doctor would want to run tests for blood sugars or iron, but the pressures of University and living away from home were the usual explanation.
 After graduation, I moved south to work in London.
 The seizures grew further apart, though.
 At work, I was once left slumped in a chair to recover, wheeled to face a corner of the office “for privacy” and my frozen right hand, which is always the first sign of a seizure and the last thing to recover, got its ‘gimp hand’ nickname.

-Apart from the seizures, my intolerance of any cold steadily got worse and was joined by a host of other seemingly unconnected issues which snowballed after the birth of my beautiful daughter in 2001.
+Apart from the seizures, my intolerance of any cold steadily got worse and was joined by a host of other seemingly unconnected issues that snowballed after the birth of my beautiful daughter in 2001.
 I was my own worst enemy, only going to the Doctor when I was desperate and thus, doing nothing but confirming his opinion….that I was simply a struggling new mum.